Ghana travel guide

 Theft of luggage and travel documents occurs at Kotoka International Airport and in hotels.
 Make sure your passport is secure at all times and don’t leave baggage unattended.
 Be wary of offers of help at the airport unless from uniformed porters or officials.
 All permanent staff at the airport wear an ID card showing their name and a photo.
 ID cards without a photo are not valid.
 If you are being collected at the airport, confirm the identity of your driver by asking for ID.
 British nationals have been robbed by impostors who have approached them before the main arrivals area pretending to be their driver.

-There has been an increase in petty crime, like pick pocketing, bag snatching and opportunistic theft on certain roads in Accra.
-The main areas of risk highlighted by the police are: Graphic Road, George Walker Bush Highway, Accra Mall Roundabout, Awundome Cemetary Road, Pokuase-Amasaman Road, La Beach area and Teshie-Nungua Road.
-You should be especially vigilant in these areas; keep windows up and vehicle doors locked.
+The main locations of risk in Greater Accra highlighted by the police are: Graphic Road, George Walker Bush Highway, Accra Mall Roundabout, Awudome Cemetary Road, Pokuase-Amasaman Road, Teshie-Nungua road, Labadi beach area, GIMPA road and surrounding areas, and the Kokrobite beach area.
+You should be especially vigilant in these locations.

 British nationals are increasingly being targeted by scam artists operating in West Africa.
 The scams come in many forms - romance and friendship, business ventures, work and employment opportunities, and can pose great financial risk to victims.
 You should treat with considerable caution any requests for funds, a job offer, a business venture or a face to face meeting from someone you have been in correspondence with over the internet who lives in West Africa.

 If you or your relatives or friends are asked to transfer money to Ghana you should make sure that it is not part of a scam and that you have properly checked with the person receiving the money that they are requesting it.
 If the caller claims to be in distress, you should ask whether they have reported the incident (by phone or e-mail) to the British High Commission in Accra.